oneapi-src/oneTBB/rfcs/proposed/parallel_block_for_task_arena/README.md

         // Parallel computation
     });
     // Different parallel runtime is used
-    // so it is preffered that worker threads won't be retained
+    // so it is preferred that worker threads won't be retained
     // in the arena at this point.
     #pragma omp parallel for
     for (int i = 0; i < work_size; ++i) {